 Our Top 20 Best Stock Market & Finance Audio Books Review has some cracking listens, such as the highly-rated “Flash Boys” by Michael Lewis or “The Quants” by Scott Patterson.
 Fill your day with learning while not being chained to your desk.

-Listen to a Stock Market Podcast – The Liberated Stock Trader provides useful lessons via our Learn Stock Market Trading Podcast Series – simply search for Liberated Stock Trader on your smartphone.
+Listen to a Stock Market Podcast – The Liberated Stock Trader provides useful lessons via our Learn Stock Market Trading Podcast Series – search for Liberated Stock Trader on your smartphone.

 5. Access Our 248 Trading Lessons